LOS ANGELES CRANE ACCIDENT LAWYERS

 Aggressive Lawyers Representing Los Angeles Crane Accident Victims

 Construction sites have their share of dangerous equipment, but few pieces of equipment are as dangerous as cranes.
 Used to lift materials, crane collapses and other accidents can injure not only construction workers but people outside the construction site.
 Many people die each year in crane accidents, and hundreds more suffer serious, life-altering injuries.
-If you or a loved one has been injured in a crane accident, you should reach out to a Los Angeles attorney for advice about how to seek compensation.
+If you or a loved one has been injured in a crane accident, you should reach out to one of our crane accident attorneys for advice about how to seek compensation.

 Types of Crane Accidents

 Cranes are large pieces of equipment, and they can cause considerable damage.
 Some of the more common crane accidents include:

 - Crane collapses.
 Cranes can collapse when set up on uneven or slick surfaces or when they become overloaded.

 - Dropped loads.
 Cranes typically move supplies or goods.
 If the crane fails, or if the operator makes a mistake, then the load can fall onto people, often causing death or serious injury.

 - Boom strikes.
 As the crane moves, it might collide with a construction worker, causing death or serious injury.